Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 # Part 3: Calibrating the sensor

-A secret factory menu was discovered in december 2021 independently by me and [Cristofer Cruz](https://github.com/cristofercruz): by pressing all inputs (4 directions included) at the same time when booting, or by filling the sram with 0xAAs on real device, the camera enters a factory reset mode saying "STORE PLEASE WAIT", then "STORE END" and playing a Run!Run!Run jingle.
+A secret factory menu was discovered in december 2021 independently by me and [Cristofer Cruz](https://github.com/cristofercruz): by pressing all inputs (4 directions included) at the same time when booting, or by filling the SRAM with 0xAAs on real device, the camera enters a factory reset mode saying "STORE PLEASE WAIT", then "STORE END" and playing a Run!Run!Run jingle.
 The "all inputs" method leads to a glitchy menu (maybe an entry point for ACE), so the "normal way" is probably to inject 0xAA save.

 The exact purpose of this menu have been discovered later by serendipity, the 7 august 2022, from a glitched save of my own (lost since, sadly) that changes the sensor auto-exposure rules: this is a calibration menu.